Karl Wilhelm Naundorff: Impersonation

-When he was released in 1827, he moved to Crossen and wrote the first of two books of would-be-memoirs.
+When Naundorff was released from prison in 1827, he moved to Crossen and wrote the first of two books of would-be-memoirs.
 The second he wrote in England many years later and was translated to English by Charles G. Perceval, Rector of Calverton, Buckinghamshire, and nephew of Spencer Perceval.
 He claimed that he had been substituted with a deaf and mute orphan who died soon afterward and that he had been hidden in a secret area of the Tower of the Temple until his escape.
 He also claimed that he was later recaptured by Napoleon's forces and secretly kept in several dungeons throughout Europe until finally escaping in his mid-twenties.
 He could present no proof of any of this.

 In 1833, Naundorff travelled to Paris where another claimant to the French throne, the Baron de Richemont, was on trial.
 One of the witnesses for the prosecution read out his letter as a counterclaim.

 Despite the fact that Naundorff did not speak French very well, he managed to convince various former members of Louis XVI's court that he was the Dauphin.
 He seemed to know everything about the private life of the royal court, gave right answers to most questions and spoke to courtiers as if he had known them as a child.
 One of them was Agathe de Rambaud, Louis' childhood nurse who accepted him.
 Others who claimed to have recognized him as the prince include Étienne de Joly, King Louis XVI's Minister of Justice, and Jean Bremond, the king's personal secretary.

-However, Princess Marie-Thérèse-Charlotte, the sister of Prince Louis, did not acknowledge him.
+However, Marie-Thérèse, Duchess of Angouleme, the sister of Prince Louis, did not acknowledge him.
 She had seen pictures of him, but claimed that she did not see any resemblance to her brother.
 She refused even to see him, despite having seen other claimants who were not represented by former members of the royal court.
 On one occasion Agathe de Rambaud travelled to Prague by carriage to persuade her but to no avail.
 The princess refused to see her as well.

 In 1836, Naundorff sued Marie Thérèse for property that supposedly belonged to him.
-Instead, the police force of king Louis-Philippe arrested him, seized all his papers and deported him to England.
+Instead, the police force of king Louis Philippe I arrested him, seized all his papers and deported him to England.
 There he worked to develop several military inventions, including an early grenade, and a recoilless rifle which he eventually sold to the Dutch Military.
 He declared that he would be restored to the throne on 1 January 1840.
 When that date passed, he lost the majority of his supporters.